Suryanshagrawal19/Leetcode/README.md

   Initial Approach (accepted on Leetcode): Initialise two pointers i and j and a list temp position i at the first element and j at the next element then iterate j through the array if the element at position j and i add up to give the target integer, append i and j to temp and return temp.
 If not the move j to the next element if j goes to the end and doesn't add up to the target then we move i to the next element.

+Group Anagram:

+  Initial Approach: Initialise two pointers i and j and a list temp.
+For each string i in strs j is the next string iterated through the list and if sorted(i) == sorted(j).
+Initialize a list store append strs{i} and strs{j} and then append strs to temp.
+And send j to the next position and return temp, else send j to the next string.

+  Correct Approach: Initialise a dictionary anagram and for each string s in strs.
+Sort each character in s and join them in sorted_s.
+Then sorted_s acts as the key to all other anagrams. it appends the original string s to the existing list. inally, it returns the list of all grouped anagrams

+Top K Frequent Elements:

+  Initial Approach (accepted on Leetcode): Initialise a variable count which is equal to Counter.
+Creates a dictionary-like object where keys are elements from nums and values are their frequencies.
+Then we return [x for x, _ in count.most_common(k)]. count.most_common(k)returns a list of the k most frequent elements in descending order of frequency. [x for x, _ in ...]
+Iterates over the top k (element, frequency) pairs and extracts just the element x, ignoring the frequency _.